SmashedFrenzy16/SmashedFrenzy16/README.md

 Breaking News: Donut Emulator 2.0 has been released!
 [Check it out here](https://smashedfrenzy16.github.io/donut-emulator).

-IMPORTANT: Donut Emulator has been postponed until early April 2023.
-It is also getting revamped majorly.
-Keep an eye out for future updates and cool new features!

 Special News: ONews has been launched as of 29/03/2023!
 ONews is your goto news application for quickly checking headlines and trendy articles!
 This is an application developed by SmashedFrenzy16 Studios!
 Enjoy!

 Note: I am starting Godot Game Engine projects and developing games in general.

-Another Note: I will start uploading scripts in the near future related to IoT and other cool things relating to all kinds of projects!
+Furthermore, I will start uploading scripts in the near future related to IoT and other cool things relating to all kinds of projects!
 So stay tuned and follow me for any updates!

 <p><a href="https://twitter.com/SmashedFrenzy16"><img src="https://github-readme-twitter.gazf.vercel.app/api?id=SmashedFrenzy16&amp;layout=wide" alt="github-readme-twitter"></a></p>